The 25 Best Core Exercises For Runners

 How to Tell if You Overpronate

 Not sure if you’re an overpronator?
-Here’s how to find out:
+Here’s how to check::

-1. Check Your Shoes: Look at the wear pattern on your old running shoes.
-If the inside edge of the sole is more worn out than the rest, you’re likely overpronating.
+1. Check Your Shoes: Check the wear pattern on your old running shoes.
+If the inner edge of your shoe sole is more worn than the rest, you probably overpronate.

 2. Gait Analysis: Many running stores offer free gait analysis.
-They’ll watch you run on a treadmill and assess your foot’s movement.
+They’ll watch you run on a treadmill and check how your foot moves.

 3. See a Professional: A podiatrist or physical therapist can help you assess your foot mechanics in more detail.